 SMTA Sponsored Events

-Click to find out more about the following SMTA events and programs.
+Click on the headings below to find out more about SMTA’s many events and programs.

-Partially funded by the generous gift from Dorothy Woodcock, these Showcase events will offer performance opportunities for SMTA teachers of all instruments.
-They will be held in a variety of Seattle-area locations from restaurants to recital venues, and will give SMTA members a chance to perform solo or in ensemble.
-SMTA wishes to highlight the wide range of musical genres and talents in our SMTA community of professionals.
+These events offer performance opportunities for SMTA teachers of all instruments, as soloists or in ensembles.
+They are held in a variety of Seattle area locations.
+These showcases highlight the wide range of musical genres and talents in our SMTA community of professionals.

 Washington State Level Sponsored Events